cncf/tag-security/assessments/projects/openkruise/self-assessment.md

   created.
 See the workflows directory for [a list of yaml files](https://github.com/openkruise/kruise/tree/master/.github/workflows) that specify each job below.
 All automated checks need to pass before something can be merged.
-(To be confirmed)
+  - CodeQL (Static Code Analysis)
   - DCO (Enforces signed commits)
   - E2E-1.20-EphemeralJob
-  - E2E-1.26 (Some automated tests)
+  - E2E-1.24 (Some automated tests)
   - E2E-1.16 (Some automated tests)
   - CI (Mischellaneous continuous integration)
   - Spell check